OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

 ### What's not accepted

 * Code that breaks the build or disables / removes needed tests to pass
+  * In case developers expect they may not be able to fix Sonar/tests/build issues within a working day, breaking changes should be reverted.
 * Code that doesn't pass our Quality Gate - see the [Style Guide](https://github.com/OpenLMIS/openlmis-template-service/blob/master/STYLE-GUIDE.md) and [Sonar](http://sonar.openlmis.org/).
 * Code that belongs in an Extension or a New Service